17zuoye/luiti/README.markdown

 can be managed by the `luiti` command, supported operations are ls, new, generate, info, clean, run, and webui.

-Luiti is born to build a layered database structure, corresponding to the different packages we just mentioned.
+Luiti is born to build a layered database warehouse, corresponding to the different packages we just mentioned.
 A data warehouse is consisted of synced data sources, fact tables, dimension tables, regular or temporary business reports.